blakeb211/vmls/README.md

 ###### k-means clustering
 Julia Jupyter notebook showing k-means clustering.
 This technique is used to group sets of data (encoded as "feature vectors") so that they can be inspected for insights.

 PetalLength vs SepalLength for the RDatasets "iris" data set, showing the clusters found by k-means.
-See the Jupyter notebook for an additional plot showing how well the algorithm has "found" or "discovered" the species.
+See my Jupyter notebook for an additional plot showing how well the algorithm has "found" or "discovered" the 3 species.
 (Spoiler: quite well)
 ![image](https://user-images.githubusercontent.com/20021147/147608211-b028759e-856d-4638-a4c0-18889cc027ba.png)